shlok/archive-streaming/README.md

 Stream data from an archive (tar, tar.gz, zip, or any other format [supported by libarchive](https://github.com/libarchive/libarchive/wiki/LibarchiveFormats)) using the Haskell [streaming](https://hackage.haskell.org/package/streaming) library.

-This library has the following main data type and function:
+This library provides, within `Codec.Archive.Streaming`, the following main data type and function:

 ```haskell
 import Control.Monad.Trans.Resource (MonadResource)